Kingdom Hearts 1.5 + 2.5 Is Buggiest, Most Messed Up KH Game To Release

 Well if messed up world physics, problematic boss fights, and regular crashing saves are not enough to ruin a gameplay, we don’t know what is.
 See for yourself in the Kingdom Hearts HD 1.5 gameplay video below.

-Gematsureports that patch 1.02 for Kingdom Hearts HD 1.5 + 2.5 Remix has now launched in Japan, fixing “some gauge and damage bugs in Kingdom Hearts II Final Mix caused by the game’s 60 frames per second support, as well as various other, undefined bugs.”
+Gematsu reports that patch 1.02 for Kingdom Hearts HD 1.5 + 2.5 Remix has now launched in Japan, fixing “some gauge and damage bugs in Kingdom Hearts II Final Mix caused by the game’s 60 frames per second support, as well as various other, undefined bugs.”

 We have yet to confirm, however, if the said patch fixed the outstanding physics and crash problems users are experiencing.